Talent-Catalog/talentcatalog/docs/v223/search_functionality.md

 sass:
   style: compressed
 ---
-We are implementing some search safeguards in this release to help combat some problems of:
+We are implementing some search safeguards in this release to combat the following:
 1. Candidate's being unintentionally added to lists
 2. Search filters being overwritten